AftabHussain/catboost-code-rag/README.md

-# CodeContext Explorer: CatBoost Code Explanation with RAG on Zillow Data
+# CodeContext Explorer: An LLM+RAG-based Pipeline for Explaining Domain-Specific Usage of CatBoost Code

 ## Contents